Postponement is when you make a decision to delay enrolling employees into a workplace pension scheme for up to 3 months.

 - An employee’s first day of employment

-- The date an employee first becomes eligible for automatic enrolment
+- The date an existing employee first becomes eligible for automatic enrolment

 There are several reasons why you might want to postpone.
 Common reasons are: